AustinWebberAnalytics/northstar-health-operations/ticketing-system/documentation/ticketing-system-overview.md

-\# Ticketing \& Incident Management System
+# Ticketing & Incident Management System Overview

-\## System Overview

-\---
+---

-\# System Purpose
+# Purpose

-The Ticketing \& Incident Management System is the primary operational coordination platform used by Northstar Health Operations (NHO) to manage service requests, operational incidents, workflow escalations, and cross-functional operational support activities.
+The Ticketing & Incident Management System serves as the primary operational coordination platform used to manage service requests, operational incidents, workflow escalations, and cross-functional support activities.

-The system functions as the central intake and coordination environment for operational events occurring across supported clinics, distribution hubs, and operational support departments.
+The subsystem functions as the central intake, routing, and coordination environment for operational events occurring across supported locations and departments.

-The platform is designed to improve operational visibility, support issue resolution workflows, standardize escalation handling, and generate operational performance metrics used for KPI reporting and workflow analysis.

-\---
+Its primary objectives are to:

+* Improve operational visibility

+* Support issue resolution workflows

+* Standardize escalation management

+* Coordinate cross-functional activities

+* Support operational reporting and performance monitoring

+---

-\# What Constitutes a Ticket
+# What Constitutes a Ticket